 CBT for Social Anxiety Psychoeducation

 I’ll then provide psychoeducation about social phobia, explaining its symptoms, causes, and maintenance factors.
-This will help you understand that social anxiety is a common and treatable condition, and it reduces feelings of shame or stigma.
+This will help you understand that this anxiety is a common and treatable condition, and it reduces feelings of shame or stigma.
 We’ll also talk about how CBT works, what you can expect, what I will expect from you, and how long it should be before you see meaningful and measurable results.

 Setting CBT for Social Anxiety Goals

 The next step in cognitive behavioral therapy for social anxiety is working together to establish specific, measurable, achievable, relevant, and time-bound (SMART) goals for therapy.
-These goals might include reducing avoidance of social situations, challenging negative thoughts, or improving social confidence.
+These goals might include reducing avoidance of situations, challenging negative thoughts, or improving confidence.
 As cognitive behavioral therapy for social anxiety progresses, we’ll talk about how you are progressing toward your goals and make changes to our plan as necessary.
 As you reach your goals, we can either set new ones or begin to plan for the end of treatment.

 Cognitive Restructuring